 I’m on a new adventure right now.
 I’m trying out an active retirement community hundreds of miles from where I’ve lived since childhood.
 I’ve been here a few weeks, and I have another few months to go before I return to my comfort level back in my own home and neighborhood.

 Everything about this experience is a challenge.
 Nothing comes automatically; nothing is routine.
 I have to concentrate on each thing I do, each place I go.
 I’m constantly confronted with big learning curves: how to find my way around this community, where to buy food, how to work the convection oven (thank you Google for a convection converter), and so much more—sigh.

 Why am I doing this?
 I’ve thought to myself more than once.

-The answer: because I want to live near my son and his wife and children–my grandchildren; because if I’m ever going to do it, I must do it while I’m still healthy.
+The answer: because I want to live near my son and his wife and children (my adorable grandchildren); because if I’m ever going to do it, I must do it while I’m still healthy.
 I want to make this work if I possibly can.
 So, I stumble on, and each day it gets just a bit easier.

 I had to follow them and shoot these photos.
 Where I live in the heart of a large, metropolitan city, I’ve never even seen a wild turkey.
 I’ve also seen deer here.
 As far as I’m concerned, one can never see enough deer.